 If you’re a single person contemplating life abroad, these factors alone make Portugal undeniably appealing.
 However, there’s plenty more to get excited about.
 Portugal is one of the sunniest places in Europe, for starters.
 While the country is not as universally cheap as it once was, the cost of living is still very low.
 This is especially the case when you compare countries in northern Europe.
 A very enjoyable life is feasible with a limited budget.

 Portugal is also incredibly welcoming to those from overseas.
 In January 2019, the country’s government announced special arrangements to make entering the country straightforward for British tourists, regardless of the outcome of the Brexit negotiations.
-Those are still ongoing at the time of writing, and precise rules and details will depend on the outcome.
-However, gestures like these go to prove that Portugal works hard to remain inviting to those from the UK.
+Gestures like these go to prove that Portugal works hard to remain inviting to those from the UK.